themuffinator/Q3VIBE-Engine/README.md

 ## Upstream Credits

-Q3VIBE Engine is based on [Quake3e](https://github.com/ec-/Quake3e), imported from upstream commit `46add7d` from `upstream/main` on March 6, 2026.
+Q3VIBE is based on [Quake3e](https://github.com/ec-/Quake3e), imported from upstream commit `46add7d` from `upstream/main` on March 6, 2026.

 Quake3e is itself derived from the Quake III Arena source release by id Software.
 The original upstream README, build notes, and license text are preserved in `archive/documents/`.